-This is because of “quick” which is a blood vessel at the centre of the nail.
+This is because of “quick” which is a blood vessel at the center of the nail.
 If you accidentally clip this part along with the nail, it will result in pain and bleeding to the poor guinea pig.
 Use grooming scissors and not the nail clipper that you use on your nails!

 Grease gland is a small area of skin on a guinea pig.
 It is located at the base of its spine just above its anus.
-The need to clean this area differs for every guinea pig, but most male guinea pigs have active grease gland that secretes a pungent oil that gets sticky and stinky and might lead to infection if left unchecked.
+The need to clean this area differs for every guinea pig, but most male guinea pigs have an active grease gland that secretes a pungent oil that gets sticky and stinky and can lead to infection if left unchecked.

 As a commitment to being a loving guinea pig owner, you should learn how to do these grooming tips to keep your guinea pigs clean and healthy.
-They might be able to groom themselves, but they need a little help from you.
+They might be able to groom themselves, but they also sometimes need a little help from you.